soonhyeon/Noisy-ArcMix/README.md

 Korea Advanced Institute of Science and Technology (KAIST)

 ## Introduction
 Noisy-ArcMix is a training technique that synthesizes anomalous samples by mixup and adds a correct or incorrect margin on the target angle to prevent overfitting on normal samples while maintaining intra-class compactness and increasing the angular difference between normal and abnormal features.
 Alongside the conventional log-Mel spectrogram (Sgram) and temporal feature (Tgram), we introduce and utilize the temporal attended log-Mel spectrogram (TAgram) from the temporal attention block.
 In the temporal attention block, we leverage the max-pooling and average-pooling operations along the spectral axis for extracting the temporal attention map.
-The values of the temporal attention map are broadcasted along the temporal axis for computing the inter-temporal relationships of the log-Mel spectrogram.

 <br/>
 <br/>